-Research suggests that freshly ground black pepper is healthier because it hasn’t oxidized or lost its potency.
-Ground black pepper has a recommended shelf life of 2-3 years as opposed to the 5-6 year shelf life of whole black peppercorns.
+Research suggests that freshly ground black pepper is healthier because it hasn’t oxidized or lost potency.
+Ground black pepper has a recommended shelf life of 2-3 years instead of whole black peppercorns’ 5-6 year shelf life.

 Frequently Asked Questions About Turmeric

 This perennial plant was originally native to India and cultivated in Southeast Asia.
-If you would like to grow your own turmeric plant, it can be done quite easily.
+It can be done relatively quickly if you want to grow your turmeric plant.

 Can turmeric help you lose weight?

-Recent studies have looked at the active ingredient, curcumin found in turmeric.
-Early results suggest that it was effective at increasing weight loss and reducing fat among overweight subjects.
-The study also found that turmeric helped to reduce their waistlines and hip circumferences.
+Recent studies have looked at the active ingredient curcumin found in turmeric.
+Early results suggest that it effectively increased weight loss and reduced fat among overweight subjects.
+The study also found that turmeric helped reduce their waistlines and hip circumferences.
 These promising results are still needing to be verified.